Trade grades: Who wins the Kyle Korver deal?

 According to SportVU tracking on NBA.com/stats, just 15.8 percent of Dunleavy's shots came with the closest defender within 4 feet.
 By comparison, more than twice as many of Korver's shots (32.9 percent) were so heavily contested.

 Yet Dunleavy hadn't been able to take advantage of the open looks.
 Korver surely will.
-Merely applying his current shooting percentages by nearest defender to Dunleavy's shot distribution pushes Korver's 3-point percentage from its current 41.1 percent all the way to 43.6 percent.
+Merely applying his current shooting percentages by nearest defender to Dunleavy's shot distribution pushes Korver's 3-point percentage from its current 41.1 percent up to 43.6 percent.

 It is worth cautioning that I wrote something similar when the Cavaliers acquired Dunleavy last summer.
 My caveat proved accurate: Dunleavy was not the same player at age 36 after back surgery.